sh0tzz/cudoku/README.md

 sudoku solver in c

-# still in the making
+# cba to make readme